 rd.com, Getty Images

 Whether Russia’s invasion of Ukraine ultimately succeeds depends on many things, including how you define success.
-Already, the Ukrainian people have shown their commitment to resist any occupation.
+From the start, the Ukrainian people showed their commitment to resist any occupation.
 Viral video of an elderly Ukrainian woman in occupied Kherson offering sunflower seeds—the national flower of Ukraine—to a Russian soldier to keep in his pocket “so at least flowers will grow when you lay down here [to die]” displays bravado and resolve that has inspired many inside and outside Ukraine.

-While the Ukrainian army claims it is racking up impressive victories against its more powerful adversary, civilians have joined the fight, including prison inmates with combat experience.
+While the Ukrainian army has racked up impressive victories against its more powerful adversary, civilians have joined the fight, including prison inmates with combat experience.
 And private businesses like bars and breweries have turned their efforts to making improvised weapons, like Molotov cocktails.

 That refusal to buckle was evident in the widely seen video of a Russian warship warning a garrison on a small Black Sea island to surrender or face immediate attack.
 Their response?
 “Russian warship: Go [expletive] yourself.”
 Miraculously, all 13 men and women on the island survived, according to the Ukrainian Navy, though they were eventually captured when their ammunition ran out.
 But the stubbornness they demonstrated may prove to be the factor that ultimately decides the conflict.